mvrshmvllxw/hyprnez/install_hyprdots/README.md

 # Installation on a newly installed Arch with Hyprland

 This script installs hyprdots on a freshly installed Arch with Hyprland.
-Arch installation instructions are available in the [install.md](https://github.com/mvrshmvllxw/hyprnez/blob/main/Install.md) file.
+Arch installation instructions are available in the [install_arch](https://github.com/mvrshmvllxw/hyprnez/blob/main/install_arch/) folder.

 ### Preparation (Wi-Fi)